aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 After this, we need one more descriptor that describes the GDT.
 It is like a pointer to an array that contains pointers.

-*DIY: Create a GDT descriptor called `gdt_desc` and put 16-bit sizeof GDT - 1 and 32-bit pointer to GDT.*
+*DIY: Create a GDT descriptor called `gdt_desc` and put 16-bit size of GDT - 1 and 32-bit pointer to GDT.*

 **boot.s**
 ```nasm